benko/ocp4-lab-deployment/README.md

 else, you will need to add a new proxy repository to Nexus configuration (and modify the group repository on port 5000).

+TODO: add stuff about why binary_artifact_path and cluster_rtdata_path have to be relative.

 There are some other interesting variables that can override default behaviour of some of the playbooks.
 Here's a non-exhaustive list: